Effective February 2017 for all international travel beginning on or after Tuesday, May 2, 2017

 - Complete and Submit a School Sponsorship Request Form - including all travel destinations and side trips while abroad.

 - Abide by all University requirements, including:

 - Register all travel with the University’s international travel assistance services – International SOS (ISOS).

-- Maintain a health insurance policy that will also provide coverage outside the U.S. for routine, urgent, and emergent care.
+- Maintain a health insurance policy that will also provide coverage outside the U.S. for routine, urgent and emergency care.

-- Complete a Risk, Waiver and Release Form, which must be signed by the undergraduate.
+- Complete the Assumption of Risk, Waiver and Release Form, which must be signed by the undergraduate.